Where to watch Wimbledon 2019

 Where better to watch Wimbledon than, well, Wimbledon?
 This is a ‘no cost, no queue’ shindig, so just pull up a deckchair and catch some rays while you watch tennis titans battle it out about 1.3 miles away on Centre Court.

-Paddington's Merchant Square will be showing the whole of the ICC Cricket World Cup on their big screen from Thu May 30 to Sun Jul 14.
-And if that doesn't tickle your fancy, it's also their outdoor gaming season, so you can take on your mates (or complete strangers) at real sport like 'Mario Kart' and 'Mario Sports', in front of a (hopefully) cheering crowd.
+Paddington’s Merchant Square will be showing the entire tournament on its big screen.
+And if that doesn’t tickle your fancy, it’s also their outdoor gaming season, so you can take on your mates (or complete strangers) at real sports like ‘Mario Kart’ and ‘Mario Sports’, in front of a (hopefully) cheering crowd.

 Westminster’s rooftop garden went full-immersion on the Wimbledon front last year by putting on fitness classes from Frame, Gymbox and Triyoga alongside its usual match screenings as part of Wimbledon Workout Week.
-Expect more of the same this year, or sack off the HIIT class for a frozen margarita on a giant stripy cushion instead.
+They’ll be taking it easy for 2019, focusing on the screenings under the Cardinal canopy.

 Want more Wimbledon action?